Jorge-jr/Real-World-Problems-Programming-Exercises/README.md

 4. <details><summary>Hamming code</summary><p><p>This exercise involves implementing a Hamming code encoder and decoder.
 Hamming codes are a type of error-correcting code used in digital communications to detect and correct errors that may occur during transmission.</p><p>Reference: https://www.youtube.com/watch?v=X8jsijhllIA&t=331s </p></details>
 5. <details><summary>Function roots with Newton's method</summary><p>This exercise involves writing a program to find the root of a given function using the Newton's method.
 The goal is to create an algorithm that can approximate the root of a function with high accuracy.</p></details>
 6. <details><summary>Fractal Plant</summary><p>This exercise involves creating a program to generate a fractal plant using L-systems.
 An L-system is a mathematical model that can be used to describe the growth patterns of plants.
 The program should take as input an L-system string and use it to generate a fractal plant with branches, leaves, and flowers.</p></details>
+7. <details><summary>Wi-fi presence indicator</summary><p>This exercise involves creating a program that uses sniffers to detect the presence or absence and the radio signal received power of Wi-Fi signals from nearby devices and uses this information to determine the occupancy status of a location.</p></details>

 ### Elixir